22sashankreddy-bit/Ideonix/README.md

 Together, let’s build a world where ideas don’t just stay dreams, but transform into reality.

 Ideonix: Built with passion, by developers, for developers.
+To view the video and presentation click view raw